 You can buy this brand on Amazon:

-Corn starch is used extensively for thickening in many Chinese stir-fries and dishes with lots of gravy and almost always mixed with water into a slurry before it is used.
+Corn Starch (also spelled “cornstarch”) is used extensively for thickening in many Chinese stir-fries and dishes with lots of sauce/gravy.
+It is almost always mixed with water into a slurry before it is used.
 If you always wonder how Chinese takeout restaurants get those luscious silky thick sauces, it’s all thanks to humble corn starch.
 It’s available everywhere and quite inexpensive!

 For more detailed information on the many ways to use cornstarch to get authentic results at home with our recipes, see our post on How to Use Cornstarch in Chinese Cooking.